deephacks/confit/readme.md

 changes in the first place is risky, timeconsuming and error-prone.
 Tracking changes is essential to make sure the system is kept in a consistent state as applications are upgraded.

-It is very hard to get a clear overview of the system as a whole.
+This makes it very hard to get a clear overview and manage the system as a whole.
 And the problem grows along with size.

 ## The solution